IntelLabs/t2sp/README.md

-T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build a high-performance design on a spatial architecture (like FPGAs) in a constructive, incremental, and productive way.
+T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build a high-performance design for a tensor compute on a spatial architecture (like FPGAs) in a constructive, incremental, and productive way.
 Particularly, programmers can quickly build sophisticated systolic arrays on spatial architectures, where systolic arrays are often the key to achieve high performance.
 This methodology extends [Halide](https://halide-lang.org/) from temporal architectures (CPUs and GPUs) to spatial architectures.

 T2SP is available under a permissive license, the [BSD+Patent license](./LICENSE.md).